 More and more children are getting involved in protests and activism.
-Help them understand their voice matters with this wonderful collection of social justice picture books, many of which will serve as an inspiration to the younger generations.
+Help them understand their voice matters with this inspiring collection of social justice picture books, many of which will inspire the younger generations.

 Social Justice Picture Books

 Change Sings: A Children's Anthem by Amanda Gorman

 A young girl bands together with a group of children to influence change in their community.
 They realise they have the power to change the world for the better, big and small, with their words and actions and inspire others to do the same.

 Click, Clack, Moo Cows That Type by Doreen Cronin

 Farmer Brown’s cows type him a letter demanding electric blankets.
 They go on strike when he refuses their demands.
 Duck takes an ultimatum from Farmer Brown to the cows, and they agree to exchange the typewriter for the blankets.
 But, the next day, Farmer Brown gets a note from the ducks demanding a diving board for their pond!